wesch/ASM32/ASM32-Documentation/ASM32 Reference Manual.md

 **Syntax**

-    [symbolic_name]   .HALF [init_value]
+    symbolic_name  .HALF [init_value]

-__symbolic_name__
+**Parameter**   symbolic_name

 The name of the identifier to which the Assembler assigns to the half-byte.

-__init_value__
+**Parameter**   init_value

-Either a decimal, octal, or hexadecimal number or a sequence of ASCII characters, surrounded by quotation marks.
+Either a decimal or hexadecimal number.
 If you omit the initializing value, the Assembler initializes the area to zero.

-## .RECORD Directive

-Defines a structure name where fields are part of the structure.
-Elements of the structure can be used as symbolic adresses by

-    name_of_record.field_name

-**Syntax**

-      symbolic_name     .RECORD

-__symbolic_name__
-A user-defined name of the structure.
-The structure is closed by  **.ENDRECORD**.

-**Example**

-    ; Define a structure with 3 fields in total 12 bytes

-	leaf        .RECORD
-	    back    .WORD
-		forw    .WORD
-	    pointer .WORD
-    	        .ENDRECORD

-    ; use element of the structure in an instruction

-        ADDW R3,leaf.forw

 ## .REG Directive

 Attaches a type and number to a user-defined register name.
+It must be defined before it is referenced.

 **Syntax**

-    symbolic_name    .REG register
+    symbolic_name    .REG [register]

-__symbolic_name__
+**Parameter**   symbolic_name

 A user-defined register name.

-__register__
+**Parameter**   register

-Must be one of the predefined Assembler registers or a previously defined user-defined register name.
+Must be one of the predefined Assembler registers (R0-R15,S0-S7,....)

-## .SECTION Directive

-Defines the begin of  section.

-**Syntax**

-    [symbolic_name]    .SECTION type [,BASE=register])

-__symbolic_name__
-A user-defined name of the section.
-The section is closed by  **.ENDSECTION**.

-__type__
-defines the type of the section.
-Valid values are
- - GLOBAL       contains global variables
- - CODE         contains instructions
- - CONST        contains constatnts/literals which can't be changed

-__BASE__
-Defines the base register to build the adress of elemnts within this section.

-** Example**

-    ; Define a section for global variables using DP as base register

-    MY_GLOBAL   .SECTION GLOBAL,BASE=DP
-    F_1         .WORD
-    F_2         .WORD
-    F_3         .BYTE
-                .ENDSECTION

-## .SEGMENT Directive

-Defines teh begin of a segment.

-**Syntax**

-    [symbolic_name]    .SEGMENT type

-__symbolic_name__
-A user-defined name of the segemnt.
-The section is closed by  **.ENDSEGMENT**.

-__type__
-defines the type of the section.
-Valid values are
- - PRIVATE       contains  variables
- - TEXT          contains instructions and constants/literals

-## .STRING Directive

-Reserves the appropriate amount of storage and initializes it to the given string.
-It appends a zero byte to the data.
-(C-Language-Style String)

-**Syntax**

-    [symbolic_name]  .STRING "init_value"

-__symbolic_name__
-The name of the identifier to which the Assembler assigns to the string.

-__init_value__
-A sequence of ASCII characters, surrounded by quotation marks.
-A string can contain up to 256 characters.
-The enclosing quotation marks are not stored.

-## .VERSION Directive

-The .VERSION directive places the designated string in the current object module for version identification.

-**Syntax**

-         .VERSION "info_string"

-__info_string__
-A sequence of ASCII characters, surrounded by quotation marks.
-A string can contain up to 256 characters.
-The enclosing quotation marks are not stored.
+Nested REG are not allowed.
+E.g.  SP1 .REG R5, SP2  .REG SP1.

 ## .WORD Directive